Want to Save This Recipe?

 Not a fan of Sour Cream?

-This avocado sauce with sour cream can easily be made with low carb Greek yogurt instead.
+This avocado sauce with sour cream can easily be made with keto Greek yogurt instead.
 If you’re looking for an avocado sauce vegan friendly, try skipping the sour cream all together.

 Making An Avocado Dressing